gislaine-venancio/ServeRest-Performance-Testing/README.md

 - `USER_PASS` — fixed password (`test123`), reused by every created user
 - `USER_ADMIN` — fixed administrator flag (`true`)

-Earlier versions of this plan also kept `username`, `email`, and a manually captured `USER_ID` as fixed User Defined Variables.
-That caused every thread to send the exact same registration data, which made the API reject most "create user" calls as duplicates.
-Name and email are now generated dynamically per request (see Test 1 below) instead of being hard-coded.
+Name and email are generated dynamically per request (see Test 1 below), so each thread creates its own unique user.

 ### JSON Extractor
 Added as a **Post Processor** on the "Login - new user" request.
-It reads the `_id` field from the user-creation response and stores it in a variable (`USER_ID`), scoped to that specific thread/request rather than shared globally.
-This is what allows "Login - user/id" to always look up the user that was *just created* in that same iteration — automatically, and without any manual copy-pasting of IDs between runs.
+It reads the `_id` field from the user-creation response and stores it in a variable (`USER_ID`), scoped to that specific thread/iteration.
+This is what allows "Login - user/id" to automatically look up the user that was just created in that same iteration, without any manual ID handling.

 - **Names of created variables:** `USER_ID`
 - **JSON Path expressions:** `$._id`
 - **Match No.:** `1`
-- **Default Value:** `ID_NAO_ENCONTRADO` (makes it obvious in the results if extraction ever fails, instead of a silent empty variable)
+- **Default Value:** `ID_NAO_ENCONTRADO` (makes it obvious in the results if extraction ever fails)

 ![JSON Extractor configuration](Images/requisitos-user-id.jpg)
 *JSON Extractor added under "Login - new user", capturing `_id` from the response into the `USER_ID` variable for that thread.*